-This all sits behind – or, rather, beneath – a 28-inch, 4500 x 3000 resolution PixelSense display that’s now 38% brighter (515 nits) and with a 22% higher contrast ratio (1,200:1).
+This all sits beneath a 28-inch, 4,500 x 3,000 resolution PixelSense touch display that’s now 38% brighter (515 nits) and offers a 22% higher contrast ratio (1,200:1).

 However, we do know that Microsoft has upped the starting asking price by 500 bills (in the US at least) for parts that, while a major improvement over the first Surface Studio, are arguably dated by today’s standards.